GEOG 594B Syllabus - Fall 2023

 GEOG 594B Course Schedule

 Below you will find a summary of the lesson objectives for this course and the associated time frames.
 Assignment information will be located on each lesson's checklist.
-This course is 10 lessons in length.
+This course is 10 weeks in length and consists of 5 lessons.

 For this course, we recommend the minimum technical requirements outlined on the Technical Requirements page including the requirements.
 If you need technical assistance at any point during the course, please contact the HelpDesk.